dillonHe/EasyEDA-Documents/Tutorial/PCBOrderFAQ.md

 ##Copper Weight
-  You can select 1oz, 2oz, 3oz in our order page.
+  You can select 1oz, 2oz in our order page.
 For other copper weights, please ask us for a quote via email: we can help you to fabricate PCBs with copper weights from 0.5oz to 16oz.

   1. For 1Oz, the track width and clearance can be 3mil.

   2. For 2Oz, please make sure the clearance is bigger than 8mil.
-If the clearance is [5mil, 7.9mil], we will charge a bit litter more. bellow 5mil, we can't do for 2Oz, just 1Oz

-  3. For 3Oz, please make sure the clearance is bigger than 15mil.
-If the clearance is [7.5mil, 15mil], we will charge a bit litter more. bellow 7.4mil, we can't do for 3Oz .
-  4. Other copper Weight, please quote before paying.